UoA-CompSci/fullcalendar-plugin-example/README.md

 The UoA Calendar can be installed by calling the **uoaCalender(<ELEMENT>, <OPTIONS>)** function.
 The first parameter **<ELEMENT>** represents the ID of the HTML element the calendar belong to; the second parameter **<OPTIONS>** is an object that contains all the options.

 The API token needs to be specified in the option **uoaCalendarApiToken**, which can be obtained by logging into diaryapi.auckland.ac.nz then click your email address and select "API Token" from the menu.

-(TODO: screenshot)
+> Like all single sign-on (SSO) sites, after you finish using the diaryapi website, please close all browser windows to completely log out of the diaryapi site.

 >> Note that this will generate a new token and invalidate your old one if you already have one.